MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Methodology

 Then we use this prediction \( \hat{X}_0 \) along with the current \( X_t \) to diffuse back to the posterior mean:

 We use the simple objective from~\cite{Ho2020} to train our model:

 One subtlety is that \(L_{\text{simple}} \) provides no learning signal for variances, as Ho et al.~\cite{Ho2020} chose to fix the variance rather than learn it.
-However, in our specific application, we leverage learned variances to generate presence zones with varying confidence levels to help ensure safety in HRC scenarios.
+However, in our framework, we leverage learned variances to generate presence zones with varying confidence levels by reintroducing the variational lower bound term \(L_{\mathrm{VLB}}\) as defined in the next subsection.